Increasingly Complex Types of Argument Writing

 Counterargument

-Counterargument tasks call for students to write arguments for their interpretation of a historical issue with a counterargument that recognizes and rebutts interpretations or evidence that challenge their position.
+Counterargument tasks call for students to write arguments for their interpretation of a historical issue with a counterargument that recognizes and rebuts interpretations or evidence that challenge their position.
 Students develop their positions and an understanding of alternative positions by thinking about the sources and central question.
 Counterarguments, like other arguments, ask students to share claims, evidence, and reasoning in support of their position.
 However, for Counterarguments, students must also share challenging or conflicting claims and evidence.
 Students draw on their earlier work with Critiques when they share their reasoning to critique, rebut, or reconcile possible counterarguments.
 As they do so, students recognize that multiple interpretations are possible while also reasserting the strengths of their argument.

 Downloads